truenas/middleware/docs/userguide/freenas_install.rst

 FreeNAS® 9.3 can be downloaded from `http://download.freenas.org/ <http://download.freenas.org/>`_.

+.. note:: FreeNAS® will only install to 64-bit hardware and the installer will not work on 32-bit hardware.

 The download page contains the following types of files:

 * **.iso:** this is a bootable installer that can be written to either a CD or USB flash as described in :ref:`Preparing the Media`.